 Stop listening to “offshore experts” that tell you which countries are not signatories to CRS.
 It doesn’t matter.

-These countries will eventually adopt information-sharing agreements, your financial information will eventually be exposed, and you will eventually get in trouble.
+These countries will eventually adopt information-sharing agreements.
+And your financial information will eventually be exposed, and you will eventually get in trouble.

 What you really need to do is to get your finances in order now and start reporting properly.
 Then, figure out which countries you ideally want to pay tax to in the future and re-domicile there.

 The message is clear: information sharing is here to stay.
 Your bank will be sharing your information with tax authorities in the countries where you are tax resident or citizen.
 It’s no longer a question of whether or not it’s happening, it is.

 Report your taxes and financial holdings properly.
-Also consider restructuring your financial life, your tax residency, and your business to ensure compliance, boost tax efficiency, and increase your options.
+Also, consider restructuring your financial life and your tax residency.
+This can include your business to ensure compliance, boost tax efficiency, and increase your options.

 If you’re confident that you have your affairs in order and you’re ready to start exploring international and offshore banking as a way to increase your personal freedom and diversify, consider signing up to GlobalBanks Insider, our premium subscription service.